This post contains affiliate links.

 Tomatillos

-Seasonality: Tomatillos are a small, round fruit with a papery husk that is often used in Mexican cuisine to make salsa verde and other sauces.
-In the United States, peak season for fresh tomatillos runs from late summer through early fall.
+Seasonality: In the United States, the peak season for fresh tomatillos runs from late summer through early fall.

-Selecting: When selecting fresh tomatillos, look for those that are firm and evenly colored, with no signs of blemishes or soft spots.
+Selecting: Look for those that are firm and evenly colored, without blemishes or soft spots.
 The husk should be intact and dry, and the fruit inside should feel firm to the touch.
-To know if your tomatillo is ripe, peel back a small piece of the husk and check that the fruit is a bright green color.
+To know if a tomatillo is ripe, peel back a small piece of the husk and check that the fruit is bright green.

-Storing: When storing fresh tomatillos, remove the husks and store in a paper bag in the refrigerator for up to two weeks.
-To prepare tomatillos, rinse them under cold water and remove the stem.
-They can be roasted, boiled, or blended raw to make a variety of sauces and salsas.
-With their tangy flavor and unique texture, tomatillos are a delicious and versatile ingredient that is perfect for late summer and early fall cooking.
+Storing and Use: To store them, first remove the husks and then put them in a paper bag in the refrigerator.
+They should stay fresh for up to two weeks.
+To prep tomatillos for use, rinse them under cold water and remove the stems and husks.
+They can be roasted, boiled, or blended raw to make great sauces and salsas.
 Give them a try in this Vegan Pozole Verde!

 Tomatoes

-Tomatoes are the ultimate DIY vegetable as they are so easy to grow at home.
-While their humble beginning was as a wild plant in the Andes Mountains, they are today one of the world’s most favorite foods peaking in the summer here in the USA.
+Seasonality: Tomatoes are the ultimate DIY vegetable as they are so easy to grow at home.
+While their humble beginning was as a wild plant in the Andes Mountains, they are today one of the worldโs most favorite foods peaking in the summer here in the USA.
+And yes, we know they are technically fruits, but we eat them like veggies.

 Selecting: When selecting fresh tomatoes, look for those that are firm, smooth, and brightly colored, with no signs of blemishes or bruises.
 Tomatoes should feel heavy for their size and give slightly when gently squeezed.
-They should also have a pleasant, slightly sweet smell.
-Tomatoes that are too firm, too soft, or have a dull or mottled appearance may not be at peak freshness.
+Tomatoes that are too firm or too soft or have a dull or mottled appearance may not be at peak freshness.

-Storing: Tomatoes can be stored at room temperature until ripe, then moved to the refrigerator to extend their shelf life.
-With their juicy, acidic flavor and versatile use in roasted tomatoes, marinara sauces, and fresh tomato gazpacho, fresh, ripe tomatoes are a true taste of summer.
+Storing and Use: Tomatoes can be stored at room temperature until ripe, then moved to the refrigerator to extend their shelf life.
+Here are a few of our favorite well-tested recipes from the Live Eat Learn test kitchens: roasted tomatoes, marinara sauces, and fresh tomato gazpacho.

 Yellow Squash

-Seasonality: Summer squash, also known as yellow squash, is a versatile and delicious vegetable that is at its peak freshness during the summer months.
-In the United States, peak season for summer squash runs from late spring through early fall, although it can be found year-round in many grocery stores.
+Seasonality: Summer squash, also known as yellow squash, is a delicious low-calorie vegetable that is at its peak freshness during the summer months.
+In fact, they are part of the squash family known as โsummer squash.โ

-Selecting: When selecting fresh summer squash, look for those that are firm, with smooth, unblemished skin and bright yellow color.
+Selecting: When selecting summer squash, look for firm ones with smooth, unblemished skin and a bright yellow color.
 The smaller the squash, the more tender and flavorful it will be.
 Summer squash should be heavy for its size and should not have any soft spots or visible bruises.
-Avoid selecting squash that are too large, as they can be tough and bitter.
+Avoid selecting squash that are too large, as they can be a bit tough, and the seeds grow to be larger than you may want to eat.

 Zucchini

-Seasonality: Zucchini is a popular summer vegetable that is at its peak freshness during the summer months.
-The peak season for zucchini runs from late spring through early fall in the United States, although it can be found year-round in some grocery stores.
+Seasonality: Zucchini is another summer squash (along with yellow squash) that is at its peak freshness during the summer months.
+In the United States, the peak season for zucchini runs from late spring through early fall, although it can be found year-round in most grocery stores.

-Selecting: When selecting fresh zucchini, look for those that are firm, with smooth, unblemished skin and bright green color.
+Selecting: When selecting zucchini, look for those that are firm, with smooth, unblemished skin and a bright green color.
 The smaller the zucchini, the more tender and flavorful it will be.
 Zucchini should be heavy for its size and should not have any soft spots or visible bruises.
-Avoid selecting zucchini that are too large, as they can be tough and bitter.
+Avoid selecting zucchini that are too large, as they can be tough.
+This is particularly true of their skins which get increasingly hard as zucchini go over 24 ounces.
+If left to their own devices, zucchini will just keep growing.

 Trivia Answer